Faraaz-Beyabani/NU-golden-globes-nlp/README.md

 `pip install -r requirements.txt`

-Make sure that all relevant and necessary JSON files are located in the ./data/ folder.
+Make sure that all relevant and necessary JSON files are located in the same folder as gg_parser.py.

 Running autograder.py will sequentially print the host(s), awards, and then the winner, presenters, and nominees for each award, followed by the best dressed and worst dressed for the whole event.